Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Balloon Type = msoBalloonTypeNumbers

-Let us look a little closer at the overall behavior of the Balloon Object when you display MsgBox with Office Assistant, to understand it better.
+Let’s take a closer look at the overall behavior of the Balloon Object when displaying a message box through the Office Assistant, so we can better understand how it works.

-When the Balloon is displayed, you cannot open a Form or Report to check something on it, before clicking the Yes or No Button on the MsgBox because the Mode Property of the Balloon Object is set with the default value msoModeModal.
+When a Balloon is displayed, you cannot, for instance, open a Form or Report to verify some information before clicking Yes or No, because the Mode property of the Balloon Object is set to its default value, msoModeModal.

 The Mode Property of Message Balloon